dotnet/docs/docs/csharp/language-reference/operators/boolean-logical-operators.md

 [!code-csharp-interactive[conditional logical AND](snippets/shared/BooleanLogicalOperators.cs#ConditionalAnd)]

-The [logical AND operator](#logical-and-operator-) `&` also computes the logical AND of its operands, but always evaluates both operands.
+The [Conditional AND operator](#logical-and-operator-) `&&` also computes the logical AND of its operands, but always evaluates both operands.

 ## Conditional logical OR operator ||